 Meet our Host: Birmingham Centre for Strategic Elements and Critical Materials

-Paul Anderson, Professor of Strategic Elements and Materials Sustainability in the School of Chemistry at the University of Birmingham, and Director and founder of the Birmingham Centre for Strategic Elements and Critical Materials and his team will offer leading science and industry keynote presentations and organise expertly curated guided evidence tours for prominent business management decision makers.
+Paul Anderson, Professor of Strategic Elements and Materials Sustainability in the School of Chemistry at the University of Birmingham, and Director and founder of the Birmingham Centre for Strategic Elements and Critical Materials and his team will offer leading science and industry keynote presentations and extra talks for prominent business management decision makers.

-They will introduce participants to the critical frontier of rare earth minerals, strategic elements and critical materials which will play pivotal role in achieving our corporate sustainability, decarbonisation and Net Zero.
+They will introduce participants to the critical industry of rare earth minerals, strategic elements and critical materials which will play pivotal role in achieving our corporate sustainability, decarbonisation and Net Zero.

 The Birmingham Centre for Strategic Elements and Critical Materials (BCSECM) was established to unite the significant research activity at the University of Birmingham in the area of strategic elements and critical materials and provide a forum to promote interdisciplinary collaboration in this field.

 The BCSECM was launched in March 2017 and it encompasses expertise from across the University of Birmingham and the Birmingham Energy Institute in Biosciences, Chemical Engineering, Chemistry, Earth & Environmental Sciences, Economics, Law, Materials Science, Physics and Social Science.
 The experts within the centre all have the common aim of addressing the challenges posed by supply constraints for strategic elements and critical materials.

 For more than a century, the University of Birmingham has been pursuing and sharing knowledge through outstanding teaching and world-leading research.
 They are the original ‘redbrick’ University, part of the prestigious Russell Group; with thriving student population enjoying a wide range of courses, and exceptional campus and research facilities.